eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantListener/domainParticipantListener.rst

  * |DomainParticipantListener::on_participant_discovery-api|: A new DomainParticipant is discovered in the same domain, a previously known DomainParticipant has been removed, or some DomainParticipant has changed its QoS.
+   This method provides an overload with an additional boolean output parameter so a discovery callback can tell the middleware if a newly discovered participant has to be ignored via the use of the
+   |DomainParticipant::ignore_participant-api|.

  * |DomainParticipantListener::on_subscriber_discovery-api|: A new :ref:`dds_layer_subscriber_subscriber` is discovered in the same domain, a previously known Subscriber has been removed,